forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 Reduction Mechanical ventilation |54%|85%|55%|24%|57%|37%|0% Reduction ICU admission          |63%|87%|70%|53%|37%|18%|0% Reduction Composite endpoint     |60%|90%|65%|37%|41%|35%|0%

+// The data above are all unadjusted.
+The different patients cohorts don't differ that much (Table 2 and S4) and accordingly the adjustments don't change the overall interpretation (e.g. overall reduction of composite endpoint is 64% with adjustments in the paper and 60% without as in the table above.).
+The patients treated with later treatment starts had some increased risk factors both compared to those with earlier treatment starts and the control, thus the efficacies for the later stages are possibly underestimated without adjustments.
+The patients with early treatments had marginally reduced risk factors, thus a slight overestimation of efficacies is possible. // Patients characteristics are discussed in the sections above.

 > => Efficacy of aerosolized IFN-α-2b is up to 90% if started within the first few days of symptom onset.
 Topical IFN-α-2b treatment is beneficial even in the later disease stage, however at much less than when started early.